 Vaccines are a weakened or killed version of bacteria or virus that is injected into a pet's immune system to stimulate the creation of antibodies that block against disease.
 Kittens have a natural immunity from their mother's milk but this immunity wears off over time and so the puppies and kittens need vaccinations to bolster the immune system and prevent illness.

-To protect your pet from contagious diseases, keep the essential vaccinations up-to-date.
+Staying up to date on vaccinations is an important, way to safeguard your cat's health throughout life. .
 This is important even if your pet is kept mostly indoors.
 Many contagious diseases are airborne and your pet could easily be exposed through an open window.
 There is also always a risk that your pet could accidentally slip out the door.
 Boarding kennels, dog parks and grooming salons are all areas where your pet is likely to be exposed to contagious diseases so be sure to consult with your veterinarian before taking your pet to any of these places.
 It is also important to keep in mind that vaccinations take a few days to a few weeks to become effective.
+At Catalina Animal Hospital, we can provide the cat's vaccines.
+Cats should receive vaccines against rabies, calicivirus, panleukopeia, viral rhinotracheitis, and feline leukemia.

 The vaccinations recommended vary from state to state.